Nicerice96/JustInvest/README.md

 ## Overview❗
+This is the final version of the justInvest system.
 The justInvest System is a comprehensive application designed to manage user accounts, permissions, and financial operations.
-This system utilizes the `bcrypt` library for secure password hashing and verification, ensuring the protection of user credentials.
+The system utilizes the `bcrypt` library for secure password hashing and verification, ensuring the protection of user credentials.

-## Key Features

-# How to Run

-you may run the application via on the VM via:

-## TERMINAL:

 ### Running the Application 🏃
 To run the justInvest System, execute the `main.py` file (after navigating to the project directory):